Xensor Hits Market Capitalization of $240,395.39 (XSR)

-Xensor (XSR) traded flat against the U.S. dollar during the twenty-four hour period ending at 8:00 AM Eastern on October 25th.
-One Xensor token can now be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, Xensor has traded down 0% against the U.S. dollar.
-Xensor has a market capitalization of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last day.
+Xensor (XSR) traded flat against the US dollar during the one day period ending at 17:00 PM E.T. on October 29th.
+During the last seven days, Xensor has traded down 0% against the US dollar.
+Xensor has a total market capitalization of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last day.
+One Xensor token can now be purchased for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.